workforce-data-initiative/dataatwork.org/data-packages/index.md

 ---
-title: Data Packages
+title: Training Provider Data Packages
 redirect_from: /standards/
 ---

-At its core, Frictionless Data is driven by the
-[Data Package specification][dp], a simple format for packaging data for sharing between tools and people.
+At its core, Training Provider Outcomes Data is driven by the [Training Provider Data Package specification][dp], a simple format for packaging training provider data based on the Open Knowledge Foundation's [Data Package specification][dp] for sharing between tools and people.
 Associated specifications include [Tabular Data Package][tdp], a format for packaging tabular data, [JSON Table Schema][jts], a specification for defining a